NikV2/LuckyPouchesAPI/.github/ISSUE_TEMPLATE/incompatibility.md

 ---
 name: Incompatibility
-about: Report a plugin that does not run well with this one
+about: Report a plugin that does not run well with this one.
 title: ''
 labels: Incompatibility
 assignees: ''